Azure-Samples/Speech-Service-Actions-Template/README.md

 Use this template to create a repository to develop [Azure Custom Speech](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech) models with built-in support for DevOps and common software engineering practices.

-Train, test, and release new Custom Speech models automatically as training and testing data is updated.
+Train, test, and release new Custom Speech models automatically as training and testing data are updated.
 Version data, test results, endpoints, models, and more out of the box.

 **Important:** This is a *template* repository.
 Please ensure that you read the [setup instructions](./documentation/1-setup.md) before forking or cloning this repo.